Exterior view of Oskar Schindler's Factory in Krakow, Poland.

 Train station exhibit inside Oskar Schindler's Factory with visitor watching historical footage.

-• Bring a valid photo ID or passport for entry.
+• You'll need a valid photo ID or passport to gain entry.

-• Wear comfortable shoes as a fair amount of walking and stair climbing is involved.
+• Comfortable shoes are essential, as the tour involves quite a bit of walking and stair climbing.

-• Bring a warm layer, especially if your tour includes the Wieliczka Salt Mine, where the temperature is around 14°C (57°F).
+A warm layer is recommended, especially if your visit includes the Wieliczka Salt Mine where temperatures hover around 14°C (57°F).

 What’s not allowed

-• Large bags and backpacks are not permitted inside the Wieliczka Salt Mine.
+• Larger bags and backpacks are prohibited inside the Wieliczka Salt Mine.

-• Food and drinks are not allowed inside the museum or the salt mine.
+• No food or drinks are permitted within the museum or salt mine premises.

 Accessibility